mlswg/mls-protocol/draft-ietf-mls-protocol.md

 (where N is the number of members in the group).

 This remove operation allows MLS to efficiently achieve post-compromise security.
-In an Update proposal or a full Commit message, an old, possibly compromised representation of a member is effeciently removed from the group and replaced with a freshly generated instance.
+In an Update proposal or a full Commit message, an old (possibly compromised) representation of a member is efficiently removed from the group and replaced with a freshly generated instance.

 ## Tree Computation Terminology